alugowski/matrepr/README.md

 Make every matrix beautiful.

-MatRepr formats matrices to HTML, string, and LaTeX, with Jupyter integration.
+MatRepr formats matrices and tensors to HTML, string, and LaTeX, with Jupyter integration.

 * **SciPy** - sparse matrices and arrays like `csr_matrix` and `coo_array`
 * **NumPy** - `ndarray`